ZpokenWeb3/Evidentia/script/README.md

 ./script/bridge/04_run_TestOFTCrossChainTransfer.sh sepolia fuji 1000000
 ```

-This script mints tokens in the source network and sends them to the destination network.
+This script uses the `04_TestOFTCrossChainTransfer.s.sol` Solidity script to mint tokens in the source network and send them to the destination network.
 The amount is specified in base units (e.g., 1000000 for 1 token with 6 decimals).

 ## Automated Bridge Deployment